China stocks rise on property boost; Hong Kong slips as COVID weighs | Business

 - China

-Chinese real estate developers jumped more than 5%, and banks gained 2.1%.
-Shares of Chinese state-owned enterprises (SOEs) also outperformed the broad market, as investors heed regulators' call to build a market valuation system "with Chinese characteristics".
-An index measuring China infrastructure companies, with most constituents being SOEs, rose 2.6%.
+Chinese real estate developers jumped 6.8%, and banks gained 2.3%.
+Hong Kong-listed mainland property developers surged 4.5%.
+Shares of Chinese state-owned enterprises (SOEs) also shone, as investors heed regulators' call to build a market valuation system "with Chinese characteristics".
+An index measuring China infrastructure companies, with most constituents being SOEs, rose 3.2%.

 Most other sectors declined, as China on Friday reported another record high of daily COVID-19 cases, with cities across the country enforcing measures and curbs to control outbreaks.
 "Concerns over the reopening outlook rose again with domestic COVID-19 cases rising and tightening measures returning to a number of major cities," said Morgan Stanley analysts in a note.